Hoosenally Rahimtoola

-Hoosenally Rahimtoola was a Legislator of the Bombay Presidency.
-He remained Mayor of Bombay from 1934–35 and was Minister in the Provincial Government briefly in 1937.
-Rahimtoola was also President of the Bombay Legislative Council during 1936.
+Hoosenally Rahimtoola was a legislator of the Bombay Presidency.
+He remained Mayor of Bombay from 1934 to 1935 and was minister in the provincial government briefly in 1937.
+Rahimtoola was also president of the Bombay Legislative Council during 1936.

 Early life and education

 Hoosenally M. Rahimtoola was born in May 1890 to a merchant trading family who were well established politically in Bombay.
-Being the first male grandchild in the family he was brought up by his elder uncle Mohammadbhoy Rahimtoola.
+Being the first male grandchild in the family, he was brought up by his elder uncle Mohammadbhoy Rahimtoola.

 Hoosenally achieved his secondary education from St. Xavier's High School, Bombay.
 He took his degree of Bachelor of Arts from Bombay University 1911.

 Career

 He then joined business with family and remained active till partition of the sub-continent.
 One of the major industries that Hoosenally was involved in Cotton Mills.
-He also remained a partner and Director in over a dozen public and private listed companies and made his name in the business world.
+He also remained a partner and director in over a dozen public and private listed companies and made his name in the business world.

 On the political front Rahimtoola was elected to the Municipal Corporation in 1918 where he remained active for many years in different capacities including being Councillor.

-By 1920 Hoosenally had become a member of the Bombay Legislative Council of which he remained a permanent part till the late 1930s.
+By 1920 Hoosenally had become a member of the Bombay Legislative Council, of which he remained a permanent part till the late 1930s.
 His work on housing, local self-government, civic works remained a key part of his struggle and dedication.
 He served on several committees chief among them Sea Encroachments [1925], Black Bay Layout [1927], King George V Memorial Fund [1936–37] etc.

 Hoosenally's association with the Bombay Improvements Trust instilled some important works of the time.
-He was Chairman Standing Committee in 1927–28 followed by Chairman Improvements Committee 1928–29.
+He was chairman standing committee in 1927–28 followed by chairman improvements committee 1928–29.

 In 1927 he was part of a board set up under the then Commissioner of Police Bombay Mr. D. Healy to look into sorting and regularizing the Hajj process for Muslims in British India.
 The First India Hajj Committee met in April of that year in Bombay and this was to become the initiation point of the modern national Hajj Committee's across 21st century India.

 During New Years dates of 1928–29 Hoosenally was representative of Bombay Presidency at the All India Muslim Conference held at Delhi.
-This conference was held under the Presidency of His Highness the Aga Khan and had representation from all localities of India.
+This conference was held under the presidency of His Highness the Aga Khan and had representation from all localities of India.